esoptron/esoptron-libretro-docs-assets-1/README.md

 Esoptron Libretro Docs Assets

-I'm storing up Libretro/Docs webms here so I don't increase the repository size of libretro/docs
+I'm storing Libretro/Docs webms here so I don't increase the repository size of libretro/docs

-Libretro Team is free to do whatever they want with the assets
+Libretro Team is free to do whatever they want with these assets

 **DO NOT DIRECTLY LINK TO THE WEBMS IN THE GITHUB REPOSITORY**